Back to History for Kids

 - Francis I, King of France, was patron of the arts and helped Renaissance art spread from Italy to France.

 - Artists were initially thought of as craftsmen.
 They worked in workshops and belonged to a guild.

 - Two of the biggest changes to art from the Middle Ages were the concepts of proportion and perspective.

 - Michelangelo and Leonardo became rivals when Michelangelo mocked da Vinci for not finishing a statue of a horse.

 - Hunting was a popular form of entertainment for the wealthy.

 - Artists and architects would often compete for a job, or commission, to create a piece of art.

 Learn more about the Renaissance:

-Go here to test your knowledge with a Renaissance crossword puzzle.
+Go here to test your knowledge with a Renaissance crossword puzzle or word search.